Secondary Survey

 Assess the patient’s level of consciousness

 A baseline GCS should be taken to accurately assess the patient’s neurological status.
 It is the universally accepted gold standard for assessing disturbances in a patient’s conscious state in the adult population.
 The best eye opening, verbal and motor response is taken and given a score out of 15.
 Limb response to commands or painful stimulation is used to detect asymmetry between the right and left sides.
-Differing levels of GCS determine the severity of the TBI, as mentioned earlier.
+Differing levels of GCS determine the potential severity of the TBI (4).
 Note whether the patient is agitated or combative.

 Glasgow Coma Scale